ChristianDerricks/Matlab/README.md

-This is a small collection of functions to make the work with Matlab and Octave a little easier when it comes to figures and exporting them.
+This is a small collection of functions to make the work with Matlab and Octave a little easier when handling with figures.
 There are also a few lines of code that help dealing with matlab2tikz.
 A standalone texfile can be used immediately for bulding a pdf.

-Workflow: Make your figure almost as usual in Matlab/Octave => export with `matlab2tikz` => compile the `.tex` document (by hand) => convert `.pdf` to `svg` and `.svg` to `.emf` with a small shell script.
-Figures will be available in different vector formats useful for everyone.
-Everything, except making the figures, should be done in a few seconds and result in `.tex`, `.pdf`, `svg` and `.emf` files ready to use (in a thesis, as a standlone image, on a website, in powerpoint or word etc.).
+Workflow: Make your figure as usual in Matlab/Octave => export with `matlab2tikz` => compile the `.tex` document (by hand) => convert `.pdf` to `svg` and `.svg` to `.emf` with a small shell script.
+Figures will be available in three different vector formats useful for everyone.
+Everything, except making the figures of course, should be done in a few seconds and result in `.tex`, `.pdf`, `svg` and `.emf` files ready to use (in a thesis, as a standlone image, on a website, in powerpoint or word etc.).

 1. remember the last figure position of all figures if running the program again